 - Race numbers must be displayed on the handlebars at all times and cannot be modified or cut down in size in any way.

 - Riders may accept mechanical assistance on the course only by other registered racers, designated race officials and the specified race mechanic as long as it does not result in assisted forward progression.
 Outside assistance from anyone else may only be provided on the playing surface of the Forrest Football Ground (MTB races only) or in the designated time out zones (GOGG riders only).

 - One competitor cannot provide assistance in forward progression (pushing / pulling / towing) or food or drinks to another competitor in another category except in emergency circumstances.

 - For the Otway Odyssey 100km race, cut-off times at two key points will be strictly enforced as listed below.

 - Pedal assisted e-bikes may be used provided they do not have a power output greater than 250watts or a powered speed faster than 25km/hr.
+Spot checks will be completed of e-bike output and any ‘chipped’ or adjusted bikes will be disqualified.
 E-bikes will have their own category and will not be eligible for age group or overall prizes or prize money.